goplot/goplot/README.md

 **Goplot Logs Directory**

-All logs output by goplot scripts are located in the `logs/` directory under the goplot root.
+Application logs output by the goplot scripts are located in the `logs/` directory under the goplot root.

 **Goplot Config Directory**

 Configuration parameters and state files for goplot are kept in the `config/` directory under the goplot root.
 See more about this below.

 **Goplot Collectors Directory**

-Collector scripts that are used to send metrics to Prometheus are located in the `collectors/` directory under the goplot root.
+Collector scripts that are used to collect metrics for Prometheus are located in the `collectors/` directory under the goplot root.
 See the installation instructions for how to use these.

 **Goplot Load**